Based on Debian 11 "Bullseye" environment.

 (keep the filename as config.yml)

-Pull the docker image and run it with the prepared config file.
+Pull the docker image from Quay.io and run it with the prepared config file.

 Once the image is started with the command above, the image can be handled with the name "vouch-proxy"